 After the jury’s verdict against the truck driver, Harleysville Insurance’s attorneys sought and received a ruling from that their insurance policy’s exclusion was valid.
 On appeal, the Court of Special Appeals held that the circuit court erred because the legislature did not approve a named driver exclusion for commercial policies.

-But our high court unanimously reversed, finding that the legislative history of the named driver exclusion contains nothing to indicate that it cannot apply to commercial policies.
+But our high court unanimously reversed, finding that the legislative history of the named driver exclusion contains nothing to show that it cannot apply to commercial policies.

-I feel awful that these victims will now not be able to enforce their verdict.
+I feel awful that these victims now can not enforce their verdict.
 Most likely, their attorney will only be able to collect the truck driver’s $20,000 Maryland Automobile Insurance Fund policy.
-But had the Court of Special Appeals’ verdict become the law, small businesses that employed drivers with bad records would have only two options: fire those employees or go without insurance.
-Because most small companies will not fire all employees with bad driving records, it would leave too many personal injury victims without any insurance at all .
-This would be a bad outcome for many victims.
-Accordingly, while I regret the result in this tragic truck accident case, I think it may be the correct ruling.
+But had the Court of Special Appeals’ verdict become the law, small businesses that hire drivers with poor records would have only two options: fire them or go without insurance.
+Because most small companies will not fire all employees with poor driving records, it would leave too many personal injury victims with no insurance at all.
+This would be an unacceptable outcome for many victims.
+While I regret the result in this tragic truck accident case, I think it may be the correct ruling.